artyom285/gym-nation/README.md

 * Hooks (useState hook);
 * Reusable components;

-To run the project on the local server, simply type in your terminal:
+To run this project on the local server, simply type in your terminal:

 ```
 npm run dev